hunej/MADToolkit/README.md

 ## Summary
 This repository contains the Arduino code which can can be built as a dartsoft or airsoft task props box.
 Two Arduino Uno Board are used as master board and slave board,  which are communicated via I2C.

-The master board needs some peripherals such as LED Display(TM1637), Internal Timer(Firmware Interrupt), RFID Sensor(RC522), Active Piezo Buzzer, Photoresistor, IR Remote Control, Potentiometer(B10k).
+The master board needs some peripherals such as LED Display(TM1637), Internal Timer(Firmware Interrupt), RFID Sensor(RC522), Active Piezo Buzzer, RGB Led Light Module, Photoresistor, IR Remote Control, Potentiometer(B10k).

 The audio playback event is sent via I2C to trigger slave board's MP3 audio decoder(VS1053B).
 An AUX line and external speaker is needed.